jonshaw199/af1/README.md

 ### Overview

-The AF1 core consists of a handful of pre-built "state entities".
 A state entity defines the behavior for a state, and new state entities can be created by extending the `Base` class.
 When creating new state entities, setup, loop, serialization/deserialization, and other behavior from `Base` can be overridden as necessary.

-This is a trivial example:
+This is a trivial "blink" example:

 ```
 #include <AF1.h>
+#include "stateEnt/macarena.h" // ...
 #define DEVICE_ID 1

 enum custom_states
 {
-  STATE_BLINK
+  STATE_BLINK,
+  STATE_MACARENA
 };

 class Blink : public Base